 Once the capital of the Hawaiian Kingdom, Lahaina turned into a major whaling village in the mid-1800’s.
 Even novelist Herman Melville, made famous by his writing of Moby Dick could be found here during that time.
 Today, it’s on the National Registry of Historic Places and serves as great town to get to know those days gone past.

-The old Lahaiana vibe still lives in the town as you stroll through the historic trail that includes stops at the U.S. Seamen’s Hospital, Pioneer Inn, Lahaina Prison, and Carthaginian 2, a replica of a whaling ship.
+The old Lahaina vibe still lives in the town as you stroll through the historic trail that includes stops at the U.S. Seamen’s Hospital, Pioneer Inn, Lahaina Prison, and Carthaginian 2, a replica of a whaling ship.
 Also don’t forget to visit the banyan tree that occupies an entire city block and is said to be at least 400 years old.

-Slice of Traditional Life
+Slice of traditional life

 Perhaps the most popular thing to do in town is the Old Lahaina Luau.
-Widely regarded as the best and most authentic Hawaiian luau in the entire Pacific, feast your eyes on the rythms of hula dancing and fire breathing heroics while trying a delicious collection of tropical dishes and drinks.
+Widely regarded as the best and most authentic Hawaiian luau in the entire Pacific, feast your eyes on the rhythms of hula dancing and fire breathing heroics while trying a delicious collection of tropical dishes and drinks.

 During winter, Lahaina is the perfect place to catch a whale watching cruise from the harbor.
 The channel off the coast is one of the best places in the world to spot humpback whales so you’re almost guaranteed to see one on one of these excursions.

-No Shortage of Food
+No shortage of food